 Kurikata # 32 features a smoothly polished hole that totally eliminates Sageo fraying and the need for Shitodomé.

-In addition to providing custom made lacquered Saya, we offer SHIRASAYA which are produced using Japanese imported HONOKI wood (traditional).
-Decorative black water buffalo horn Mekugi-ana reinforcements (above & below) or Koiguchi / Fuchi / Koiguchi bands are available at additional cost and are not part of a 'standard' Shirasaya.
-The replacement of contaminated wood liners of metal Saya is also available.
+Our SHIRASAYA are made of Honoki wood (traditional).
+Decorative black water buffalo horn Mekugi-ana 'horn' reinforcements (shown above & below) or Koiguchi / Fuchi / Koiguchi bands are available at additional cost and are not part of a 'standard' Shirasaya, which is priced at $650.

 NOTE: Sword blades sent for restoration should be mailed (U. S. Postal Service) in their original Saya if possible.
 If no Saya exists, contact us for instructions and photo's of how to mail a 'bare blade'.

-If the original Saya is partially or fully split, it may still be used to safely mail the sword providing the two sides of the Saya are securely taped together with lots of 'duct' tape or Nylon reinforced tape.
+If the original Saya is partially or fully split, it may still be used to safely mail the sword providing the Saya is securely taped together with lots of 'duct' tape or Nylon reinforced tape.

-THE 'Old' Saya: Unless you have a special need for the 'old' Saya, they are normally trashed because they have no further use or value.
-If your sword blade is being polished, it is unwise to put a freshly polished blade back into its old Saya due to the contaminants in the old Saya.
+THE 'Old' Saya: Unless you have a special need for the 'old' Saya, because they have no value, they are normally trashed.
+If your sword blade is being polished, it is best to put it in a newly made Saya.
 If for some reason you want the original Saya or Tsuka returned, make sure to print your name & address on a tag and secure the tag to them along with a note indicating your desire to have them returned... otherwise we will assume you no longer have a need for it.

-Please use the U.S. Postal Service for sending your swords to us and add 'insurance'.
+Please use the U.S. Postal Service for sending swords and add 'insurance'.
 Insurance will often require a signature and as a result, your sword will not be left on our doorstep.
-(Please do not send your sword using UPS, FED-EX, DHL, etc....)
+(Please avoid using UPS, FED-EX, DHL, etc....)

 Proper sized cartons (6 x 6 x 48 inches) and the preferred plastic bubble pack material are available at all 'UPS stores'.